ctsit/nacculator/README.md

 Or, if you need the output of only neuropathology form:

     $ PYTHONPATH=. ./nacc/redcap2nacc.py -nponly < data.csv > data.nacc

+The program accepts two arguments -file and -nponly.
+Both are optional and can be used as below:

+    $ PYTHONPATH=. ./nacc/redcap2nacc.py  -nponly -file data.csv > data.nacc

 _Note: output is written to `STDOUT`; errors are written to `STDERR`; input can be `STDIN` or the first argument passed to `redcap2nacc`._